tfabris/BlueGigaEmpeg/README.md

 small pin connectors on the ends of them.

 Carefully solder and shrink-tube your three jumper wires directly to these pin connectors in the exact order described below.
+Shrink tubing has been supplied with the BlueGigaEmpeg.

 After you have done this, your empeg's IIS pads will, when docked, now be carried out the back of the empeg, via the docking sled, into the tuner module Molex connector.
-Solder your jumper wires to the empeg interior wires in this order:
+Solder your jumper wires to the empeg interior wires in this
+order:

     IIS Pad 1 (IISC)  jumpered to Yellow+Green wire, originally third from end.
     IIS Pad 2 (IISW)  jumpered to Brown wire, originally the end wire.